 👆 Click any card to hear the sound

-Each diphthong has a starting and ending point.
-Glide smoothly — don't stop in the middle!
+Each sliding vowel has a starting point and an ending point.
+Move your mouth smoothly — do not stop in the middle!
+Listen and try to copy what you hear.

 Sentence Practice